TFhdKi95ae8L/frigate/docs/docs/guides/getting_started.md

 ### Step 5: Setup motion masks

 Now that you have optimized your configuration for decoding the video stream, you will want to check to see where to implement motion masks.
-To do this, navigate to the camera in the UI, select "Debug" at the top, and enable "Motion boxes" in the options below the video feed.
+To do this, navigate to settings, select "Debug" at the top, and enable "Motion boxes" in the options in the side bar.
 Watch for areas that continuously trigger unwanted motion to be detected.
 Common areas to mask include camera timestamps and trees that frequently blow in the wind.
 The goal is to avoid wasting object detection cycles looking at these areas.

 Now that you know where you need to mask, use the "Mask & Zone creator" in the options pane to generate the coordinates needed for your config file.
 More information about masks can be found [here](../configuration/masks.md).